Content Regulation / Censorship, Privacy, Data Protection and Retention, Defamation / Reputation

 In reaching its decision, the ECtHR followed the 5-point analysis it set out in the original Von Hannover case in 2005.
 This test required the evaluation of the publication according to five criteria: (1) whether the information contributes to a debate of general interest; (2) the notoriety of the person or people concerned; (3) the prior conduct of the person concerned; (4) the content, form, and consequences of the publication; (5) the circumstances in which the photos were taken.

-First, the ECtHR found that, although the photos considered a public official, the content of the articles did not concern the content of the photographs.
+First, the ECtHR found that, although the photos involved a public figure, the content of the articles did not reflect the content of the photographs.
 Thus, while the content of the articles contributed to a matter of public interest, the content of two of the three photographs in the article did not, and accordingly, the domestic courts did not err in suppressing further publication of those two photographs.

 Second, the ECtHR found that, given the political position of the individuals concerned, they were undoubtedly public figures.
 Thus, the domestic courts did not err in this finding.